yuktimakhija/yuktimakhija.github.io/_includes/components/intro.md

 I am a third-year undergraduate student at the Indian Institute of Technology, Delhi, where I am studying Biochemical Engineering and Computer Science.
+I am fortunate to have had the opportunity to work with Prof. Ishaan Gupta on some incredible research projects on the applications of Machine Learning and Artificial Intelligence to healthcare and COVID-19.
+I will be sharing the details of my work here.